paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

   (B) any other standards as may be adopted by the Secretary, including any relevant updates to the International Fire Code, through a notice published in the Federal Register.

+(8) **Qualifying smoke alarms**

+  (A) *In general* — Each dwelling unit assisted under this section shall contain qualifying smoke alarms that are installed in accordance with applicable codes and standards published by the International Code Council or the National Fire Protection Association and the requirements of the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

+  (B) *Definitions* — For purposes of this paragraph, the following definitions shall apply:

+    (i) *Smoke alarm defined* — The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

+    (ii) *Qualifying smoke alarm defined* — The term “qualifying smoke alarm” means a smoke alarm that—

+      (I) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

+        (aa)

+          (AA) is hardwired; or

+          (BB) uses 10-year non rechargeable, nonreplaceable primary batteries and is sealed, is tamper resistant, and contains silencing means; and

+        (bb) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

+      (II) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

 **(k) Definitions** As used in this section—

 (1) The term “group home” means a single family residential structure designed or adapted for occupancy by not more than 8 persons with disabilities, which provides a separate bedroom for each tenant of the residence.
 The Secretary may waive the project size limitation contained in the previous sentence if the applicant demonstrates that local market conditions dictate the development of a larger project.
 Not later than the date of the exercise of any waiver permitted under the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the waiver or the intention to exercise the waiver, together with a detailed explanation of the reason for the waiver.
 Not more than 1 home may be located on any one site and no such home may be located on a site contiguous to another site containing such a home.